 The exhibition will be a showcase of 13 pieces of important oil works of these artists, covering from the 50s to the 90s of the last century.

 With encouragement from Vadime ELISSEEFF, the then Cultural Attaché of the French Embassy in China, ZAO Wou-ki decided in 1947 to go to France to continue his pursuit of art.
-Accompanied by his wife, Lalan, he landed in Marseille on 26 February, 1948.
-On 1 April, he arrived at Paris in the morning, and spent the whole afternoon in the Louvre.
+Accompanied by his wife, Lalan, he arrived at Paris on 1 April, 1948 and spent the whole afternoon in the Louvre.
 After staying in hotels in Montparnasse for a short while, he moved to a small studio at No. 51, Rue du Moulin Vert, and became a neighbor of Albert GIACOMETTI (who resided at No. 47 of the same street) for the next 17 years.
 From this unique corner of the charming city, his art journey took off, and there he met other artists who shared the same passion for art, including Pierre SOULAGES, Nicolas DE STAËL, Sam FRANCIS and Georges MATHIEU.
 ZAO and Lalan and their companions were in one way or the other influenced by the then Abstraction art movement Paris.

 This Abstraction art movement was born in Paris after the war, when many artists old and young were back to or arriving at Paris: Nicolas de STAËL and Serge POLIAKOFF from Russia; Hans HARTUNG from Germany; Jean-Paul RIOPELLE from Canada; Maria Helena Vieira DA SILVA from Portugal; ZAO Wou-ki from China; Kumi SUGAI from Japan; Sam FRANCIS and John Franklin KOENIG from the U.S.A., who, together with the French: Georges MATHIEU and Pierre SOULAGES, created paintings in an abstractionist style.